How to Tie the Angler’s Loop (Perfection Loop)

 Common Uses

-- Useful for creating loops in lines that need to stay tight but not bulky, such as hanging tools in the garage, tying garden plants, or fastening seasonal items like outdoor lights
+- Hanging tools in the garage, tying garden plants, or fastening seasonal items like outdoor lights.

 Other Names